ajslater/codex/SEARCH.md

 Codex uses the Xapian search backend to execute your text search queries.
 Xapian operates much like other familiar search engines.
 As such, I document only some special features on this page.
-I encourage users looking to understand its full power to read the
+Users looking to understand its full power should read the
 **[Xapian Query Parser Syntax documentation](https://xapian.org/docs/queryparser.html)**.

 ## Searching Fields